 There are lots of Facebook groups that will allow you to share your latest blog posts with a wider audience.
 Join a few and share your content.
 (But make sure you follow the rules exactly or you may get chucked out of the group!)
-Suzie has a fab list of Facebook groups you can share your blog posts in on her Start A Mom Blog site.
-If you blog about food, you can come and share your food and recipe posts over on my CookBlogShare Facebook group.
+Helene has a fab list of Facebook groups for bloggers on her Helene In Between site.
+If you blog about food, you can come and share your food and recipe posts over in the CookBlogShare Facebook group.

 Don’t forget to connect with the other people in the group too.
 Don’t be that person who dumps their link and runs.
 Even if you are super busy that day, you can still do a few likes and make a couple of quick comments.
 Not only is it the right thing to do, but by connecting with other bloggers you will give yourself all sorts of opportunities in the future and make valuable friends and connections.

 7. Share your new post on blogger linkies

 Linkies allow you to put a small photo and link back you your new blog post on someone else’s website (usually a bigger and more influential blogger).
 In return you link back to the linky and comment on a few of the other posts which have been linked up.
 Linkies are a great way of getting your site seen as well as a great way to improve your SEO, get more comments on your blog and connect with the blogging community.
 Every time you publish a new post you should link it to a few relevant linkies.

 If you blog about food, you can link up with the #CookBlogShare linky – details of the latest linky can be found in the pinned post on the CookBlogShare Facebook Page.

 8. Submit your new post to photo sharing websites